Dogs on Brink of Death Rescued From Lancaster 'Dog Dumping' Ground

 They managed to save 10 puppies and immediately took them to the vet.

-The puppies are starving, since they have had to scrounge for food, which is evident by their protruding bones and their low weights.
+Bacelar says these puppies are starving since they have had to scrounge for food, which is evident by their protruding bones and their low weights.

 “These puppies are sick.
 They have bacteria.
 They are not treated well.
 They weren’t eating well,” Bacelar said.